 The Katoomba Men’s Shed is a not for profit community organisation that promotes the health and wellbeing of men by providing opportunities for men to share time together, swap yarns and work together on community or personal projects.
-It is all-inclusive and encourages membership and participation of people from all walks of life.
+It is inclusive and encourages membership and participation of men from all walks of life.

 We are particularly aware of the social isolation and the boredom that often leads to depression when men experience a change of circumstances such as ceasing work.